lateandlazy/Plant_Disease_Finder/README.md

-For finding DataSet;Go to Kaggle and download the PlantVillage Dataset.
+For finding DataSet -> Go to Kaggle and download the "PlantVillage" Dataset.

 https://www.kaggle.com/sumanismcse/plant-disease-detection-using-keras